yejinaCodes/Live-CrowdFunding-Project/README.md

 ## 9. AREAS OF IMPROVEMENT

+* Refine
+  - Unify the Response entity to improve readability
+  - Study then apply relevant design patterns and write cleaner code

+* Add
+  - Implement refund policy logic
-* Add feature to save reports and top funding data to a file at monthly intervals
+  - Add feature to save reports and top funding data to a file at monthly intervals
-* Implement refund policy logic
-* Apply Security to admin login
-* Study then apply relevant design patterns and write cleaner code
-* Distribute processing in case of high traffic volume
+  - Distribute processing in case of high traffic volume
-* Unify the Response entity to improve readability

 ## 10. RETROSPECTION